 When should you do the Rice Water Rinse?

 Use a moisturizing shampoo to cleanse your hair before applying Rice water.
-You can cowash too before you apply the rinse.
+You can cowash too before you apply the rinse as well.

 Cowashing adds moisture to your hair, so following it up with the rice water will help you achieve the much-needed protein-moisture balance.
-Learn more about cowashing here.
+Learn all about cowashing here.

 If your hair doesn’t have build up, isn’t greasy or dirty then you can apply the rice water rinse on your day 3 or day 4 hair as well.
-I tried it on my day 4 hair and it works just as well!
+I tried it on my day 4 hair and it works!